djradon/public-notes/blogs.carpe-noctem.2024-09-15-introducing-carpe-noctem.md

 Even if you've never tried it, you probably know that classic "pen and paper" D&D involves folks role-playing characters in a fantasy setting, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.

-Our campaign uses a [[virtual tabletop|t.role-playing.virtual-tabletop]] called [[prdct.roll20]], was set in the [[t.rec.dungeons-and-dragons.forgotten-realms]], and was based on a well-known adventure module called [[superwork.dungeons-and-dragons.storm-kings-thunder]].
+Our campaign uses a [[virtual tabletop|t.roleplaying.virtual-tabletop]] called [[prdct.roll20]], was set in the [[t.rec.dungeons-and-dragons.forgotten-realms]], and was based on a well-known adventure module called [[superwork.dungeons-and-dragons.storm-kings-thunder]].

 (For those who aren't familiar, the Forgotten Realms is without doubt one of the richest fictional worlds ever elaborated, with its own detailed [geography](https://forgottenrealms.fandom.com/wiki/Portal:Geography), [hundred of settlements](https://forgottenrealms.fandom.com/wiki/Category:Settlements), [dozens of deities](https://screenrant.com/dungeons-dragons-deities-gods-forgotten-realms-fifth-edition/), and a truly [fantastical history](https://forgottenrealms.fandom.com/wiki/Portal:History).
 The fan base is huge, so in addition to over 300 "official" published novels, close to 100 different role-playing adventure modules, and a pretty decent [[movie|video.dungeons-and-dragons-honor-among-thieves]], there are countless works of homebrew content and fan fiction.)

-In the hands of our highly-capable [[Game Master (GM)|t.role-playing.gm]], the campaign transcended even the vastness of the Realms, and became a bespoke, time-travelling, genre-bending, setting-spanning epic.
+In the hands of our highly-capable [[Game Master (GM)|t.roleplaying.gm]], the campaign transcended even the vastness of the Realms, and became a bespoke, time-travelling, genre-bending, setting-spanning epic.

 Perhaps the biggest challenge for us hapless players was keeping track of all the places, characters, factions, plotlines, and quests.